-In the Caribbean, DPA works primarily at the regional level in support of the efforts of the Caribbean Community (CARICOM) to address issues of concern to governments and peoples of the region.
-DPA has a collaborative working relationship with the political arm of CARICOM – the Directorate for Foreign and Community Relations.
-An important focus of this relationship is UN-CARICOM cooperation and the bi-annual high-level meetings between the two organizations.
+In the Caribbean, the Department of Political Affairs (DPA) works primarily at the regional level in support of the efforts of the Caribbean Community (CARICOM) to address issues of concern to governments and peoples of the region.
+DPA has a collaborative working relationship with the political arm of CARICOM – the Directorate for Foreign and Community Relations (FCR).
+An important focus of this relationship is UN-CARICOM cooperation, and the bi-annual high-level meetings between the two organizations.

-As part of the follow-up to this meeting, DPA has strengthened its partnership with CARICOM's Directorate for Foreign and Community Relations (FCR) on strategic and policy-related matters of importance to both organizations.
-In July 2012, DPA organized for the first time a "desk-to-desk" dialogue, whereby an FCR delegation travelled to UN Headquarters in New York and held working sessions with counterparts from 12 different UN offices that are relevant to CARICOM’s work.
+DPA continues to strengthen its partnership with CARICOM's FCR on strategic and policy-related matters of importance to both organizations.
+As a follow-up to the Sixth General Meeting, in July 2012, DPA organized for the first time a "desk-to-desk" dialogue, whereby an FCR delegation travelled to UN Headquarters in New York and held working sessions with counterparts from 12 different UN offices that are relevant to CARICOM’s work.

-The Department of Political Affairs also provides country-specific assistance in a number of instances:
+DPA also provides country-specific assistance in a number of instances: